chen524266/jacoco_add/README.md

 --Diffcode is incremental statistics, without it, the total quantity is counted.

---OnlyMergeExec=true Do not produce reports, merge probe data, and generate merged exec files
+--OnlyMergeExec=true Do not generate reports, merge probe data, and generate merged exec files

 --MergeExecfilepath requires merging exec probe files